WELCOME TO THE VANUATU SALES MONITORING SYSTEM INFORMATION PAGE

 In the descriptions you will find abbreviations such as POS, which stands for Point of Sale or Cash Register system and is used to record transactions; E-SDC and V-SDC, which are specialised External and Virtual devices and services that form part of the Vanuatu Sales Monitoring System (VSMS) for transaction reporting, where SDC refers to the Sales Data Controller.

-Stay up to date with the rollout of the VSMS through our awareness hub.
-Here you’ll find public notices, announcements, event updates, and links to interviews, articles, and media coverage that explain the system and its benefits
+Discover public notices, announcements, event updates, and access interviews, articles, and media coverage that explain the system and highlight its benefits.

 Contact